crystalchavez99/DevMtn-CSS-Store/README.md

 You can consider the box model as the model for every element that is on your page.
 There is essentially a "box" surronding each element and the "box" has multiple "layers."
 Take a look at the following picture:

 ![alt text](https://github.com/j-lemire/DevMtn-CSS-Store/blob/master/readme/boxModel.png "Box Model")

+The blue represents the current width and height of the selected element, essentially what you see on the screen.
+The very next layer is called the padding, the padding is the spacing between the element and its border.
+Padding is useful if you have a container and you do not want elements inside the container to press up against its border.
+After the padding is the border and then the margin.
+If an element has no margin, the element "ends" at its border which can be visible if you choose.
+But say you have two elements pushed up against each other at their borders, that's where margin comes in to play.
+Margin allows us to specify a spacing from the border out.